For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Always follow up with the company – Never forget that these companies are giving you free stuff because they want to know what you think of them.
 If you forget to send your reviews, they probably won't send you anything again.
 It usually only takes a few minutes to give your feedback, so make sure you do it.

-• Don't give up after one day – After signing up, make sure to check the website on regular basis to see what's available.
+• Don't give up after one day – After signing up, make sure to check the website on a regular basis to see what's available.
 On sites such as Toluna, you can even chat with fellow testers.
 If you prove that you're reliable, have a fully updated profile and that you plan to stick around, you're more likely to receive the best products.

 • Set up a product testing email – If you don't want your personal emails to get in the way of your product testing emails then we recommend setting up a separate email account.
 You can also use this 'alias' email for competitions, survey sites and any other times you're unsure about handing over your personal email.